Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD Import.md

 - Converting from USD-supported mixed face meshes to a triangular mesh.

 Change vertex winding order:
-- Unity uses a clockwise mesh winding order, where other DCCs may use anti-clockwise.
+- Unity uses a clockwise mesh winding order, where other DCCs may use counterclockwise.

 Unroll primvars:
 - Unity meshes require same length arrays for all channels, so we convert all primvars to the interpolation that requires the longest arrays, which is *face varying*.
 Our mesh therefore has a vertex array containing one value per vertex per face, with no verts shared.